apache/pulsar/site2/docs/schema-understand.md

 :::note

-Schema evolution only applies to Avro, JSON, and Protobuf schemas.
+Schema evolution only applies to Avro, JSON, Protobuf, and ProtobufNative schemas.

 :::